 Let's Talk Hot Peppers

-You can use various types of chili pepper in this pie, depending on how hot you want it.
+You can use various types of hot pepper in this pie, depending on how hot you want it.
 The trouble with hot peppers is that the heat can vary from pepper to pepper, even when they are the same variety.
-I tested this pie using Serrano chili peppers.
-I’ve tested it with up to 2 peppers with the seeds in it, and reduced it to 1 serrano chili pepper with the seeds and membranes removed (since that is where most of the heat is).
+I tested this pie using serrano peppers and jalepeño peppers .
+I've tested it with up to 2 peppers with the seeds in it, and reduced it to 1 pepper with the seeds and membranes removed (since that is where most of the heat is).
 If you love hot pepper, feel free to leave in the seeds.
-You could also use Jalapeño peppers here.
-They are slightly less spicy than serrano, so I’d recommend starting with 1 pepper with the seeds left inside.

 Quick tip on working with peppers: Use gloves while handling hot peppers.
 If you touch your face or your eyes after cutting and handling hot peppers it can burn them!
+Even after quickly washing your hands, oils can remain and affect those sensitive areas.
 Also, use a washable cutting board.
-The hot pepper residue can stay on wood cutting boards that don’t get thoroughly washed and can transfer to whatever is cut on it next.
+The hot pepper residue can stay on wood cutting boards that don't get thoroughly washed and can transfer to whatever is cut on it next.

-The pie is perfect baked in a classic butter pie crust (or made gluten-free) or my favorite choice cream cheese butter crust made in a food processor.
+The pie is perfect baked in a classic butter pie crust (or made gluten-free) or my favorite choice, a cream cheese butter crust made in a food processor.
 Want to make it even easier?
-Go ahead and use a store-bought pie crust, just make sure you parbake the crust as instructed.
+Go ahead and use a store-bought pie crust; just make sure you par-bake the crust as instructed.

 Want to make this without a crust?

-This filling is delicious all on its own!
-If you wanted you could make this corn pie without a crust, but you’ll have to start calling it a casserole instead of a pie!
-You can make it in a roughly 8″ dish.
+This filling is delicious all on its own.
+If you wanted to ditch the crust, go for it!
+The only difference is you'll have to start calling it a casserole instead of a pie.
+You can make it in a roughly 8" dish.
 Either a greased round or square baking dish should work.
 Follow all the directions for making the savory corn filling and baking the pie.
-Serve alongside a protein or a side salad!
+Serve alongside a protein or a summery side salad!

 If you like this savory pie, check out these others: